kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 It got to a point, i realized, i needed to focus; as in have an area of specialization, so i decided to go into web development and only that.
 So i started watching videos on different aspect of webdev.
 For version control, i watched a tutorial on [Git](https://www.youtube.com/watch?v=3RjQznt-8kE) and for HTML 5 and CSS, i  watched [this](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ivBf_eKCPIAYXWzLlPAm6G).

 ## But you know what:
 Being a developer is more than watching videos and making calculators, that's when i discovered the HNG internship on tweet, and i knew that was what i needed.
-To be honest, we also have something called Developer Student Club(DSC), I'm going to assume they are similar, but hng
+To be honest, we also have something called Developer Student Club(DSC), I'm going to assume they are similar, but hng being the remote own felt more interesting.

+## Working with other developers

+I really don't have experience with working with other devepe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3Nzg5NTUxNl19
+eyJoaXN0b3J5IjpbLTE5OTAzNjI4MzhdfQ==
 -->